ellysh/video-game-bots/InGameBots/protection.md

 There is another WinAPI function with [`CheckRemoteDebuggerPresent`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679280%28v=vs.85%29.aspx) name, which allows you to detect a debugger.
 Primary advantage of this function is possibility to detect debugging of another process.
 This way is quite useful to implement an external protection system, which should work in a separate process.

 The `CheckRemoteDebuggerPresent` function internally calls the [`NtQueryInformationProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684280%28v=vs.85%29.aspx) WinAPI function.
 This `NtQueryInformationProcess` function provides detailed information about the specified process.
 One of the function's option is to get information about a debugging state of the specified process.
 But there is an issue with usage of the `NtQueryInformationProcess` function directly.
 WinAPI does not provide an import library for this function.
 Therefore, you should use the `LoadLibrary` and `GetProcAddress` functions to dynamically link to `ntdll.dll` library, which contains implementation of the `NtQueryInformationProcess`.
-There is a detailed [article](http://www.codeproject.com/Articles/19685/Get-Process-Info-with-NtQueryInformationProcess), which demonstrate this approach.
+There is a detailed [article](http://www.codeproject.com/Articles/19685/Get-Process-Info-with-NtQueryInformationProcess), which demonstrates this approach.

-Third protection approach is to use the [`CloseHandle`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724211%28v=vs.85%29.aspx) WinAPI function.
+The third protection approach is to use the [`CloseHandle`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724211%28v=vs.85%29.aspx) WinAPI function.
 This function generates the EXCEPTION_INVALID_HADNLE exception in case the input handle parameter is invalid or you are trying to close the same handle twice.
-This exception is generated only in case the application is launched under a debugger.
+This exception is generated only when the application is launched under a debugger.
 Otherwise, the error value is returned only.
 This means that behavior of this function depends on the debugger presence.
-This a code snippet, which allows us to distinguish this behavior:
+This is a code snippet, which allows us to distinguish this behavior:
 ```C++
 BOOL IsDebug()
 {